yusanlou/BnRefreshIndicator/bn_refresh_indicator/README.md

 ## Extension

-It's very low intrusive, and if you don't need to load it just keep refresh, just Set `onLoadMore` to null or Or not assign it a value.
+It's very low intrusive, and if you don't need to load it just keep refresh, just Set `onLoadMore` to null or not assign it a value.

+Welcome to support star if it can help.